Skip to main content

 ROI Analysis

-California Baptist University's in-state tuition is $39,720.
-One year after graduation, alumni earn $47,533.
-Five years after graduation, earnings increase to $52,336, and ten years after graduation, earnings reach $61,504.
-The median debt for graduates is $26,063, and 62.6% of students receive financial aid.
+The annual tuition at California Baptist University is $39,720.
+One year after graduation, alumni earn a median of $47,533.
+Five years after graduation, the median earnings increase to $52,336, and after ten years, the median earnings are $61,504.
+The median debt for students is $26,063.

 Generated from College Scorecard & IPEDS data